jeremiah-shaulov/polysql/README.md

 console.log('' + sqlTables.messages.where('bad=0 AND good=1').select()); // prints SELECT * FROM `messages` WHERE (`bad`=0 AND good=1)
 ```

-It's good idea to create `SqlSettings` object once, and reuse it, because creating new instance takes time (it builds words index).
+It's a good idea to create `SqlSettings` object once, and reuse it, because creating new instance takes time (it builds words index).

 ## Generate SELECT, INSERT, UPDATE, DELETE and TRUNCATE queries from parts